Grüner Veltliner Langenlois 2019

 If you are interested to buy this wine, please contact us or our trading partners: Where to buy.

 Selective harvest by hand throughout mid-September.
 Destemmed and crushed.
 Without sulphurisation of the juice.
 Gently pressed off with low pressure.
 Fermented in stainless-steel, with local Kamptal yeast.
 Partial spontaneous malolactic fermentation.
 Matured for several months on the lees.
 Bottled at high atmospheric pressure during the waxing moon in March 2020.

-Red apples and sage, walnut, some lemongrass, yellow fruits, fine Veltliner-spice, clayey minerality, a bit of fine lees in the scent; juicy and gripping on the palate, clear apple fruit, elegant texture, a cool hint of citrus, again the clayey minerality, some wild herbs, oregano, silky-mineral finish.
+Red apples and sage in the entrée, some lemongrass, yellow fruits, fresh nut leafes, fine Veltliner-spice, clayey minerality, a bit of yeast; juicy and gripping on the palate, clear apple fruit, elegant texture, a cool hint of citrus, again the clayey minerality, some wild herbs, oregano, silky-mineral finish.

 12,5 % vol.